The Building Maintenance Department oversees the quality and safety of the district’s school buildings, facilities and

 Asbestos Management Plan

 The Duanesburg Central School District submits information regarding asbestos-containing building materials to the New York State Education Department, in compliance with the Department’s notification procedures.
 This information is documented in the school district’s Asbestos Management Plan, which is in accordance with the United States Environmental Protection Agency (EPA) Asbestos Hazard Emergency Response Act (AHERA) of 1987 (40 CFR Part 763).
 This memorandum is intended to fulfill annual notification requirements.
-In compliance with the AHERA Regulation, the school district conducted its Asbestos Triennial Re-inspection in the spring of 2019.
+In compliance with the AHERA Regulation.
 Documentation related to the re-inspection is available in the Asbestos Management Plan.
-The District continues to perform the required six month surveillance inspections as prescribed by AHERA.
+The district continues to perform the required six month surveillance inspections as prescribed by AHERA.

-The Asbestos Management Plan (AMP) for the district is kept on file at the district office at 133 School Drive, Delanson.
+The DCS Asbestos Management Plan is kept on file at the district office at 133 School Drive, Delanson.
 These records are available for review during regular business hours (8 a.m. to 4 p.m.) or by making an appointment.
 For more information, contact Aanen Aanensen, Director of Facilities, at (518) 895-2279.
-Information about required inspections and any scheduled asbestos projects occurring this school year is contained within the AMP and is available on the district website.S
+Information about required inspections and any scheduled asbestos projects occurring this school year is contained within the plan.

 This District-wide School Safety Plan has been developed to comply with the mandates of the Rebuilding Schools to Uphold Education Act of 1998 (RESCUE) and the Regulations of the Commissioner of Education at 8 NYCRR Section 155.17(e)(1).
 The plan’s protocols and procedures have become an extension of the District-wide Schools Against Violence In Education (S.A.V.E.)
 Plan and the Building S.A.V.E.
 Plans.
 It provides standard procedures to guide students and staff of the Duanesburg Central School District when responding to an emergency.